taylormitchell/mono/README.md

 # Home

-A home for all my personal digital life.
-At the moment it's mainly me personal notes and side projects.
+A home for my personal digital life.
+At the moment it's mainly my personal notes and side projects.

-If you're reading this on GitHub, note that this repo is a public mirror of a private repo.